Ratakor/ubik/README.md

+# Système 9
-# x86 operating system in asm/zig
+x86_64 operating system in zig

 # TODO
 - use zig instead of make
+- current font is under GPL
-- make a microkernel not a monolithic kernel
+- add a CI
 - support RISC-V64, aarch64 and x86_64
-- current font are under GPL
-- choose between BOOTBOOT, limine and custom bootloader
+- replace limine with a custom bootloader

 # dependencies
-- all: make, zig, limine (included)
+- all: make, zig
 - iso: xorriso
 - hdd: gptfdisk, mtools
 - run: qemu